apache/www-site/content/travel/index.md

 Applications are now open for assistance to [ApacheCon NA New Orleans](https://www.apachecon.com/acna2022/) which is on between the 3rd and 6th of October 2022.
-Closing date for Applications for Travel Assistance to this event is 1st July 2022.
+Closing date for Applications for Travel Assistance to this event has been extended to 8th July 2022.

 Travel Assistance includes travel to the event, via plane,train etc; and optionally includes if needed the cost of Hotel accomodation and also Conference tickets.